 Make waffle batter:

-Combine all the ingredients for the waffle mix in a blender.
+Combine all the dry ingredients for the waffle mix.
+Then add the wet ingredients and pour batter into a blender.
 Blend the components until a velvety texture is achieved.
 The consistency of the mixture should be dense; if it’s too thin, gradually incorporate 1 teaspoon of almond and tapioca flour.

 Cook waffles:

 Spray the waffle maker with a cooking spray.
-Pour in ¼ cup of the blend, close and heat up until lightly browned on the outside.
+Pour in some of the blend, close and heat up until lightly browned on the outside.
 Move to a serving plate and keep going until all the combination has been used.

 Allow the waffle to rest for 2-3 minutes before serving.